I Ask My Mother to Sing

 But neither stops her song.”

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Li-Young Lee has used imagery in this poem such as “Both women have begun to cry”, “She begins, and my grandmother joins her” and “I’ve never been in Peking, or the Summer Palace.”
+For example, “Both women have begun to cry”, “She begins, and my grandmother joins her” and “I’ve never been in Peking, or the Summer Palace.”

 “If my father were alive, he would play